raspberrypilearning/touch-free-tap/en/step_3.md

 --- task ---
 Double-check your connections:

-- The 1 kΩ resistor should run from ECHO → GP2.
+- The 1kΩ resistor should run from ECHO → GP2.
-- The 470 Ω resistor should run from ECHO → GND.
+- The 2kΩ resistor should run from ECHO → GND.
 - There should be no loose wires or crossed connections.

 --- /task ---